 - Employment support

-- Transportation service to help patients reach treatment and other activities
+- Transportation service to help patients get to treatment and other activities

 - Spiritual support